Pterygium Surgery Brisbane

 Approximately one in 100 Australians will develop a pterygium during their lifetime.
 It’s a relatively common affliction that affects many Australians.

 The cost of pterygium surgery will differ depending on a number of factors, including the size and placement of the pterygium.
-Dr Ryan will be able to provide a more accurate cost estimate about pterygium surgery costs after meeting you and making an assessment of your condition.
+Dr Ryan will be able to provide a more accurate cost estimate for pterygium surgery costs after meeting you and making an assessment of your condition.

-We take every precaution to prevent the pterygium recurrence.
+We take every precaution to prevent the recurrence.
 We use the latest surgical techniques to prevent recurrence and optimise your eye’s cosmetic appearance.
 A conjunctival graft is incorporated into the surgical site to reduce the risk of recurrence to just a 3% chance.
 Dr Ryan is happy to discuss any fears you may have about recurrent pterygium before your surgery.

 Of course, it’s absolutely normal and reasonable to experience these emotions prior to any surgical procedure.
 Important points to consider are:

-The anaesthetist will give you medication to sedate you for the procedure and it is very common for patients to sleep during the entire operation.
+A pterygium operation comes with very low risk.
+The anaesthetist will give you medication to sedate you for the procedure, and it is very common for patients to sleep during the entire operation.
 Dr Ryan is happy to discuss any concerns you have prior to the operation, including thorough explanations of surgical treatment, procedures and techniques.

 A higher standard of care for eye conditions.